OceannTwT/era-cot/README.md

 ![Framework of ERA-CoT](era-cot.png)

+[2024/05/17]🔥 We are happy to announce ERA-CoT has been accepted to ACL 2024 main conference!

-🔥 We are releasing the version 1.0 for running on Llama2 model.
+[2024/03/28]🔥 We are releasing the version 1.0 for running on Llama2 model.

 ## How to Use